sec-js/gshell/README.md

 These can be one-liners and multi-liners, it doesn't matter.
 You can even add C# multi-liners code blocks if you want.

-Example, replace the IP address and the port placeholders or variables with these placeholders:
+Example, replace the IP address and the port placeholders or variables values with these placeholders in your code:

 ```bash
 $ip, $port